 Vintage Conditions: The 2018 growing season began with above average rainfall, leading in to a dry, slighty warmer than average spring and summer.
 Early flavour development allowed picking at optimum ripeness without excessive sugar, with wines showing bright, varietal aromas and balanced acidity.

-Winemaking: Shiraz and Mataro have added complexity to the dry grown Grenache.
-Maturation for 24 months in aged French oak has further enhanced the blend of varieties, creating a full- bodied wine suited to most situations.
+Winemaking: Shiraz and Mataro have added depth and complexity to the dry grown Grenache.
+Maturation for 30 months in aged French oak has further enhanced the blend of varieties, creating a full- bodied wine suited to most situations.

-Cellaring Potential: May be enjoyed on release or will continue to improve for further 4 to 5 years with careful cellaring.
+Peak Drinking: While suitable for current consumption, this wine will continue to improve for a further 5 to 10 years with careful cellaring.

-Food Match: Boundary Row Grenache Shiraz Mataro is a great match with grilled, pan-fried or roasted meats, game birds, rich poultry and other full- flavoured dishes.
+Food Match: Boundary Row GSM is a great match with grilled, pan-fried or roasted meats, game birds, rich poultry and other full- flavoured dishes.